stormpath/stormpath.github.io/source/python/product-guide/index.markdown

 ### Retrieve an Application

-You will typically retrieve an `Application` referenced from another resource, for example using the `Application Collection` property of the `Tenant` resource.
+You will typically retrieve an `Application` referenced from another resource, for example using the `application` property of the `Account` resource.

 You can also directly retrieve a specific application using the `href` (REST URL) value.
 For any application, you can [find the application href](#LocateAppURL) in the Stormpath console.